 Personal, Social and Health Education

 Our PSHE curriculum aims to help our children understand how they are developing personally and socially.
-It tackles many of the moral, social and cultural issues that are part of growing up.
+It tackles many of the moral, social and cultural issues that are part of growing up in a modern society, including the use of social media, gender stereotyping, sexual harassment and discrimination of all types.
 Our children are encouraged to develop their sense of self-worth by playing a positive role in contributing to school life, the wider community and the wider world.

 Our PSHE curriculum is based on the Jigsaw Programme, which is a whole school approach aiming to improve pupils' capacity to learn, develop their resilience, improve their emotional well-being, and their physical and mental health.
 Through the PSHE programme, and our whole school ethos, our aim is to develop individuals who are confident in themselves, are able to keep themselves safe, and develop healthy and happy relationships with others in order to lead fulfilling lives.
 The Relationships and Sex Education curriculum, aims to give children the information needed to develop healthy, nurturing relationships of all kinds, not just intimate relationships, as well as the knowledge about how their bodies will change as they mature.
 Our work across the school on developing a growth mindset also feeds in to our PSHE teaching.

 The PSHE programme is organised across the whole school and focuses on 6 themes or ‘puzzles’:

 - Healthy Me,

 - Changing Me (including Relationships and Sex Education).

 These are designed to progress in sequence from the beginning of each academic year.
 The whole school works on the same ‘puzzle’ at the same time meaning that learning can be further enhanced by whole school events, such as Diwali celebrations and visits from elite athletes.
 Over each school year, we aim to organise a range of events which will broaden the children's horizons and develop their cultural capital.